 What is your level of motivation to finish your research projects, especially those that you don’t even believe in, once you are not paid anymore and not even planning to get back on this career path in the future?
 No wonder that research was losing competition against other adventures in my books.

-When I was rereading my PhD thesis before the defense, reminding myself about all the popular concepts in the fMRI research for the first time in two years or more, it all seemed really simple—much simpler than in the times when I was working on this topic as a PhD candidate.
+When I was rereading my PhD thesis before the defence, reminding myself about all the popular concepts in the fMRI research for the first time in two years or more, it all seemed really simple—much simpler than in the times when I was working on this topic as a PhD candidate.

 I’m still not sure if it is because taking a long rest from some problem makes such a massive difference, or perhaps because everything looks clearer when you look at it from beyond a bubble.

-Thus, right before the defense, I watched the stupidest movie I could come up with —which happened to be “The American Pie” — and that has put my mind on a really weird track.
-Furthermore, in the Netherlands the PhD defense is a formality—you don’t really need to worry about your title once your PhD thesis gets approved.
+Thus, right before the defence, I watched the stupidest movie I could come up with —which happened to be “The American Pie” — and that has put my mind on a really weird track.
+Furthermore, in the Netherlands the PhD defence is a formality—you don’t really need to worry about your title once your PhD thesis gets approved.
 So, it’s like watching a movie while already knowing the ending.

 Secondly, I had very mixed feelings about academia as a working environment at that point, which I also expressed in the post entitled, “Why did I REALLY leave academia?
 Top 16 reasons.“ I feel there is lots of misconduct in competitive science, and knowing what I know now, I don’t want to be a part of it.
-For this reason, graduating from a PhD didn’t feel like a success.
+For this reason, graduating with a PhD didn’t feel like a success.